obayomi96/banka/README.md

 # UI Templates
 The application is hosted online on gh-pages at (https://obayomi96.github.io/banka)

-# API documentation
+# API Documentation
-The applicaton's API is documented online with Postman at (https://documenter.getpostman.com/view/6846646/S1LpZWfz)
+The application's API Endpoints are documented with APIary and hosted at (https://obayomi-banka.herokuapp.com/api/v1/docs)

 # Features
 <ul>